 I have to give a special thank you to a fellow author, Wib Magli, for inspiring me with his amazing articles on bees, along with his advice (he recommended the book above).
 If you haven't read his work, you should definitely check him out.
 He's an expert beekeeper!

 The honeybee is the best pollinator on our planet.
 Bees in one hive alone can visit 100,000 flowers in a single day.
 While other bees, hummingbirds, and butterflies are important pollinators, none is as efficient as the honeybee.
 Honeybees make possible one in every three bites of food that we eat.
 From the clover that feeds our livestock to the vegetables and fruits that fill our plates, honeybees help make it happen.

 Backyard beekeepers play an important role in the survival of honeybees.
-Colony Collapse Disorder as well as the varroa mite are having devastating effects on the honeybee population.
+Colony Collapse Disorder, as well as the varroa mite, are having devastating effects on the honeybee population.
 While it's not an easy job, it's definitely worth the work!
 If you aren't up for being a beekeeper, you can help bees in other ways.
 Plus, the other benefit of beekeeping is the honey.
 Within the first three months of installing my hive, I harvested around two gallons of honey!

-What To Do If You Are Stung by a Bee
+What to Do If You Are Stung by a Bee

 It is not very likely that you will be stung while shaking your bees into your hive, as most of the bees are young bees and they aren't defending a hive yet.
 But if you are stung, I have created a guide on treatments.
 Unfortunately, I was stung in the eye several months after installing my hive.
-I chronicled the progression of the sting reaction and treatments in my Hub What to do for Bee Stings on the Eye.
+I chronicled the progression of the sting reaction and treatments in my article What to do for Bee Stings on the Eye.
 (Don't let it dissuade you though—it looks a lot worse than it was.)